-- The deadline to return materials to DRC has passed.
-If your district still has test materials, they must be returned to WIDA as soon as possible. - Digital score reports are expected to be available in late April.
+- ✓ Digital score reports are available.
 Access score reports in the WIDA AMS.
-Printed reports should arrive in districts in early May. - Review score reports to exit eligible students.
-Students who have obtained an Overall Composite Score of 4.7 or higher should be 'exited' from EL status in AIM/Infinite Campus. - Send score reports home to parents.
+Printed reports should arrive in districts by May 9, 2025.
+View the Focused Support Video for instructions to view and download the digital score reports. - ✓ Review score reports to exit eligible students.
+Students who have obtained an Overall Composite Score of 4.7 or higher should be 'exited' from EL status in AIM/Infinite Campus. - ✓ Send score reports home to parents.
 This OPI template letter can be used by districts to meet state and federal requirements for timely notification.